Centers of Excellence

-In 2004, Accordia Global Health Foundation and its Academic Alliance, in partnership with Pfizer Inc and the Makerere University established the Infectious Diseases Institute in Kampala, Uganda.
-The Institute has become a sustainable Center of Excellence for fighting infectious disease throughout sub-Saharan Africa.
+In 2004, Accordia Global Health Foundation and its Academic Alliance, in partnership with Pfizer Inc., established the Infectious Diseases Institute at Makerere University in Kampala, Uganda.
+The Institute has become a sustainable center of excellence for fighting infectious disease throughout sub-Saharan Africa.

 - Excellence: quality of clinical care, with a public health focus